Human rights strategies of governance

 Holding the UK Government accountable against its international human rights obligations and commitments?

-by Hayley Willingale and Equality and Human Rights Commission (EHRC) Blog BORRAR, By invitation, By invitation BORRAR
+by Hayley Willingale and Equality and Human Rights Commission (EHRC) By invitation

 As Britain faces a future of ever faster and deeper change, it is more important than ever that its human rights record and related compliance with its international human rights obligations and commitments is completely transparent, so that the State can be held to account and we can see where improvements might be made.
 That’s why the Equality and Human …